-If you’re looking to go beyond the city’s tick list of cathedrals and monuments, head further out towards Obolon metro station, where you'll find a not-so-noteworthy retail district with petrol stations, supermarkets and a typical mall.
+If you’re looking to go beyond the city’s tick list of cathedrals and monuments, head further out towards Obolon metro station, where you'll find a not-so-noteworthy retail district with petrol stations, supermarkets and a mall.

 That's during weekdays.
-On weekends, you'll find market stalls filled with books, magazines, and a few other gems – plus a flea market that stretches across a road, and contains everything from knick knacks and clothes, to Soviet memorabilia, and more.
+On weekends, you'll find market stalls filled with books, magazines and other gems – plus a flea market that stretches across a road, selling everything from knick knacks and clothes to Soviet memorabilia.

 Sometimes referred to as Maidan, Independence Square is Kiev's main square, located on its main shopping street.
-It was given its name in 1991, to celebrate Ukraine's independence from the USSR in August of the same year.
+It was given its name in 1991, to celebrate Ukraine's independence from the Soviet Union in August of the same year.

 Shopping probably won’t be the first thing on your mind while visiting Kiev.
-But Khreschatyk is likely Kiev’s equivalent to Oxford Street, and you'll already be there if you go to Independence Square.
-So, definitely worth a peek.
+But Khreschatyk is Kiev’s equivalent to London's Oxford Street, and you'll already be there if you go to Independence Square.
+So it's definitely worth a peek.

-Expect a few familiar shop names, but also a few cheap-and-easy places to eat, that locals frequent: Puzata Hata, a buffet-style restaurant, and famous hot dog stand Kyivska Perepichka.
+Expect some familiar shop names and cheap-and-easy places to eat that locals frequent: Puzata Hata, a buffet-style restaurant, and the popular hot dog stand Kyivska Perepichka.
 The further you walk, you may even come across more market-style stands and the locals’ food market, on certain days.

-(The downside of Khreschatyk, to be aware of, is the possibility that men on the street may try to encourage you to take photos with animals, birds of prey or even monkeys.
-Keep your head down to avoid encouraging them, as they’re a bit pushy.)
+One downside of Khreschatyk, however, is the possibility that men on the street may encourage you to take photos with animals, birds of prey or even monkeys.
+Keep your head down to avoid encouraging them, as they’re a bit pushy.

 There are several lovely statues to admire, and benches to sit on and watch the world go by.
-On the bridge floor, there are messages about love in many different language.
+On the bridge floor, there are messages about love in many languages.
 An ideal place for couples travelling together.

 Follow Mariinsky Park through and you’ll find your way back to Independence Square, but not before coming across the magnificent Arch of Diversity, and spotting the golden Kiev Elephant near another – and in our opinion, one of the loveliest – views over the city.